JOSHI53/JOSHI53/README.md

 - **About Me**
     - I am a third-year student at Vellore Institute of Technology pursuing a BTech in Information Technology.

-    - I am really passionate about Web Development and also solving real-life problems with my coding skills.
+    - I am really passionate about Web Development and solving real-life problems with my coding skills.

     - I like creating projects especially Responsive and Interactive Websites but also interested in Machine Learning-related stuff.